brucmod/CDW/README.md

 ### Since this lab is designed to be portable, it can be run on an Ubuntu 20.04 installation (including ones that are running under a local Hypervisor (Fusion/Workstation/VBirtualbox, etc))
 ### I have listed the steps below that need to be preinstalled before you can download this repo and run it locally

+Remember that while it will run anywhere, it will not have access to any Persistant Storage containers without access to a Pure array

 When you want to use this demo find the Vhd1purevm1 machine in the pure folder in VCenter Right click on the machine and choose manage snapshots